Fritz Moen: Inquiry

 On 25 June 2007 a commission headed by Henry John Mæland, professor of law at the University of Bergen, delivered its findings to the Norwegian Minister of Justice Knut Storberget.
 The commission stated that the principle of objectivity was violated repeatedly by both the police and the courts.
 It also found that the most important lesson that could be learned from this case was that the presumption of innocence must be upheld by both the public prosecutors and the courts.
 Mæland stated that witnesses had been coaxed by the Trondheim police force, while at the same time significant evidence proving Moen's innocence had been withheld from the defence and the courts.
 "Some of the evidence has basically been hidden within the police reports," Mæland concluded.
 The justice minister commented during the press conference that "the commission's report shows that grave errors have been committed leading to grave results."

 The commission was appointed on 8 September 2006 by the Norwegian cabinet.
 Besides Professor Mæland, it consisted of judge Inger Marie Dons Jensen and psychiatrist Ingrid Lycke Ellingsen.
 Its mandate was to "find out why Moen was wrongfully convicted and evaluate whether changes are needed in the criminal justice system to avoid wrongful convictions in the future".

 A book called Overgrepet (Infringement) by Tore Sandberg, the private investigator involved in Moen's case, was published in October 2007.
 The book names police officers and other public servants instrumental in Moen's prosecution.

 On 5 February 2008, the Norwegian Parliament's Standing Committee on Scrutiny and Constitutional Affairs recommended that a commission be appointed to investigate and, if warranted, prosecute for the impeachment of three of the Norwegian Supreme Court justices who presided over the Moen cases.
 The three were Magnus Matningsdal, Karin Maria Bruzelius and Eilert Stang Lund.
 However, when the case went to the Standing Committee on Justice, it was closed.

-The conclusion of the inquiry recommended there be no investigation to label responsibility to individual police or judicial officers since "such action would probably lead to the pulverisation of responsibility".
+The inquiry recommended in conclusion that there be no investigation to label responsibility to individual police or judicial officers since "such action would probably lead to the pulverisation of responsibility".

+Popular media

-Justice:Denied, the only wrongful conviction magazine in the United States, published an article about Fritz Moen's case in its Spring 2008 issue: "Exonerated Of Two Murders, Fritz Moen Posthumously Awarded $4 Million".
+Justice Denied, a wrongful conviction magazine in the United States, published an article about Fritz Moen's case in its Spring 2008 issue.